 Amanda Vincent has a PhD in marine biology from the University of Cambridge and was Darwin Senior Research Fellow at the University of Oxford from 1994 to 1996.
 She is considered the leading authority on seahorse biology and conservation, and in 2000 was named a Pew Fellow in Marine Conservation.
 She also serves as lead scientific advisor and chair of the seahorse working group for CITES.

-Dr. Koldewey is the Head of Marine and Freshwater Conservation Programmes at the Zoological Society of London (ZSL).
+Dr. Koldewey is Senior Technical Advisor at the Zoological Society of London (ZSL).
 In 2018 she was named a National Geographic Fellow.
 She holds a BSc from the University of Plymouth and a PhD (Genetics) from the University of Wales, Swansea.
 Heather was previously the Senior Curator for Aquarium Projects at ZSL.

 Scott holds degrees in Business Administration and Liberal Studies from the University of Southern California and Simon Fraser University.
 Prior to joining Project Seahorse, he worked for many years as a tour guide leading camping tours around North and Central America.
 In 2009, he moved to the Vancouver Aquarium to lead its AquaVan community outreach education program, and later to work in its development office.